UNITED STATES

 There

-Bad debt expense (recovery) is recorded as a component of general and administrative expenses in the accompanying consolidated statements of operations.
+Bad debt expense (recoveries) is recorded as a component of general and administrative expenses in the accompanying consolidated statements of operations.

 Inventory

-Inventory primarily consists of tablets, cell phones and sim cards.
+Inventory primarily consists of tablets, cell phones and sim cards used for the Company’s subsidized Mobile Virtual Network Operator business segment.
 Inventories are stated at the lower of cost or net realizable value using the average cost valuation method.

 There